andybega/Blair-Sambanis-replication/rep_original/README.md

 The original commands to save data objects have the form `saveRDS(..., convert.factor = "string")`.
 The "convert.factor" option does not exist in more recent versions of R and we have removed it.

+The scripts that produce plot output use `quartz()`, which is not available on Windows.
+Both `quartz()` and the `plot.new()` commands are not needed to produce the PDF figures and we removed them.
+Also, the original plots use CM Romand and Times family fonts via the **extrafonts** package.
+Getting this to work requires additional installation steps.
+Since it does not otherwise affect the results, we remove the associated code as well.